frankaemika/docs/source/overview.rst

 .. important::

     Data is sent over the network with a frequency of 1 kHz.
 Therefore, a good network connection is vital!

-``franka_ros`` connects our robots with the entire ROS ecosystem.
-It provides functionality equivalent to ``libfranka`` inside of ROS.
-Additionally, it includes a URDF model of our robots and end effectors, which allows for visualization (e.g. RViz) and kinematic simulations. **MoveIt!** integration makes it easy to move the robot and control the gripper, and the provided examples show you how to control your robot from ROS.
+``franka_ros`` connects FRANKA EMIKA research robots with the entire ROS ecosystem.
+It provides functionality equivalent to ``libfranka`` for `ROS Control <https://wiki.ros.org/ros_control>`_.
+Additionally, it includes a URDF model of our robots and end effectors, which allows for visualization (e.g. RViz) and kinematic simulations. `MoveIt! <https://wiki.ros.org/moveit>`_ integration makes it easy to move the robot and control the gripper, and the provided examples show you how to control your robot from ROS.